 - Enjoying a holiday special on TV?
 Walk in place while you watch.

-Now it’s your turn: How do you sneak exercise into your day?
+Now it’s your turn: How do you sneak the benefits of exercise into your day?

 You may also be interested in: